John Ziegler (journalist): Career

 After graduating from college, Ziegler became a sportscaster, moving his way up to a full-time position at WTOV in Ohio.
 He left the position to write a book about high school football in Steubenville, Ohio, called Dynasty of the Crossroads.
 After the book, he took a position as a sportscaster at WRAZ in Raleigh, North Carolina, but was fired in 1995 after making what he describes as an "incredibly tame" joke about his belief that O. J. Simpson was guilty.

 He worked at various stations before ending up at WWTN in Nashville, Tennessee, where he was fired after having said the word "nigger" on the air.
 Ziegler has explained this event as him referencing what the boxer Mike Tyson said at a press conference, where Tyson referred to himself using that word.
 He then began writing columns for The Philadelphia Inquirer and Philadelphia Daily News and co-hosted a talk show on Comcast's CN8 Television Network, which later resulted in his winning a regional Emmy.

 In 2002, wanting to return to radio, Ziegler was hired by Louisville, Kentucky, radio station WHAS.
-Once again, his tenure did not last long, as during a Ask John Anything segment, he discussed Darcie Divita, a former LA Lakers cheerleader and WDRB morning television host with whom Ziegler had a relationship until Divita broke up with him.
+Once again, his tenure did not last long, as during a Ask John Anything segment, he discussed Darcie Divita, a former Los Angeles Lakers cheerleader and WDRB morning television host with whom Ziegler had a relationship until Divita broke up with him.

-In 2003, while still employed by WHAS, he joined forces with Louisville Democrat and current 3rd district Congressional Representative John Yarmuth to debate political issues on the weekly WAVE program Yarmuth & Ziegler, with Yarmuth taking the progressive side and Ziegler the conservative side.
+In 2003, while still employed by WHAS, he joined forces with Louisville Democrat and former 3rd district Congressional Representative John Yarmuth to debate political issues on the weekly WAVE program Yarmuth & Ziegler, with Yarmuth taking the progressive side and Ziegler the conservative side.
 This gig lasted through November of that year.
 In 2006, Ziegler supported the Yarmuth election campaign for Kentucky's 3rd congressional district, both financially and as a political adviser.
 Yarmuth won the election to Congress, defeating his incumbent Republican opponent Anne Northup.

 On January 12, 2004, Ziegler began work at KFI as a late evening host.
 As both WHAS and KFI are owned by Clear Channel, this placed him in the unusual situation of having been fired and re-hired by the same company within a short time frame.
 He moved to the 7-10 p.m. slot on February 21, 2005.
 In November 2007, he left KFI.